awsdocs/amazon-redshift-management-guide/doc_source/authorizing-redshift-service.md

 ## Chaining IAM roles in Amazon Redshift<a name="authorizing-redshift-service-chaining-roles"></a>

-When you attach a role to your cluster, your cluster can assume that role to access Amazon S3, Athena, and AWS Glue on your behalf\.
+When you attach a role to your cluster, your cluster can assume that role to access Amazon S3, Amazon Athena, AWS Glue, and AWS Lambda on your behalf\.
 If a role attached to your cluster doesn't have access to the necessary resources, you can chain another role, possibly belonging to another account\.
 Your cluster then temporarily assumes the chained role to access the data\.
 You can also grant cross\-account access by chaining roles\.
 Each role in the chain assumes the next role in the chain, until the cluster assumes the role at the end of chain\.
 You can chain a maximum of 10 roles\.

 For example, suppose Company A wants to access data in an Amazon S3 bucket that belongs to Company B\.
 Company A creates an AWS service role for Amazon Redshift named `RoleA` and attaches it to their cluster\.
 Company B creates a role named `RoleB` that's authorized to access the data in the Company B bucket\.
 To access the data in the Company B bucket, Company A runs a COPY command using an `iam_role` parameter that chains `RoleA` and `RoleB`\.
 For the duration of the COPY operation, `RoleA` temporarily assumes `RoleB` to access the Amazon S3 bucket\.